Everglades Restoration

 The Fix

-• Allocate sufficient annual funds for the accelerated completion of the C-43 West Basin Storage Reservoir to improve flows to the Caloosahatchee during dry periods, and implementation of the water quality treatment feature for the Reservoir
+- Maintain momentum for completion of the C-43 West Basin Storage Reservoir to improve flows to the Caloosahatchee during dry periods.

-• Protect remaining natural wetlands and flow ways in order to maintain existing natural storage and treatment capacity
+- Protect remaining natural wetlands and flow ways to maintain existing natural storage and treatment capacity.

 What you can do